 The following graph compares the cumulative total return to stockholder return on our common stock relative to the cumulative total returns of the Nasdaq Composite Index and the Nasdaq Biotechnology Index.
-An investment of \$100 is assumed to have been made in our common stock and each index on September 25, 2020 (the first day of trading of our common stock) and its relative performance is tracked through December 31, 2020.
+An investment of \$100 is assumed to have been made in our common stock and each index on January 4, 2021 and its relative performance is tracked through December 31, 2021.
 Pursuant to applicable SEC rules, all values assume reinvestment of the full amount of all dividends, however no dividends have been declared on our common stock to date.
 The stockholder returns shown on the graph below are based on historical results and are not indicative of future performance, and we do not make or endorse any predictions as to future stockholder returns.